XOPS

 • Sept 30: Workday processes the termination.
 Okta deprovisions.
 The standard offboarding ticket closes.

-• October–December: Salesforce admin doesn’t see the HR signal.
+• Oct–Dec: Salesforce admin doesn’t see the HR signal.
 Adobe rotates SSO during a security upgrade.
-Notion is billed against the marketing team’s card — invisible to IT.
+Notion is billed against marketing’s card, invisible to IT.

-• Multiplied across hundreds of departures a year.
-The reclaim is always behind.
-The renewal forecast is always inflated.
+• Multiplied across hundreds of departures a year, the reclaim is always behind and the renewal forecast always inflated.

 With XOPS